Christopher Bergin, President and Publisher

 Cara Griffith, Editor in Chief, News

-Cara Griffith, an expert on state and local tax issues and policy, is the editor in chief of Tax Analysts' state publications and the author of its column Practice Notes.
+Cara Griffith, editor in chief of Tax Analysts’ news operations, is an expert on state and local tax issues and policy.
+She contributes regularly to the Tax Analysts blog and writes the State Tax Notes column Practice Notes.
 Since joining Tax Analysts, Griffith has reported on many federal and state court cases, congressional hearings, and tax conferences.
 Previously, she was a manager with PwC and has written for a broad range of tax policy publications, including The Tax Adviser, The Hedge Fund Law Report, and The Hill.
-Griffith has a BA in political science and a BA in international studies from the University of Evansville, and a JD from the George Washington University Law School.
+Griffith has a BA in political science and a BA in international studies from the University of Evansville and a JD from the George Washington University Law School.

 View all posts by Cara Griffith